SCP-OMI/Philo/README.md

 > In order to understand the functionalities of threads, we will try to replicate the famous [dinning philosopher's problem]([This](https://www.geeksforgeeks.org/dining-philosopher-problem-using-semaphores/))

-## In case you didn't want to open another tab and look for an already laid out information, I'll give you a watered down version.
+## In case you didn't want to open another tab and look for already laid out information, I'll give you a watered-down version.
 ###	But, before we do so, we need to clarify some **key concepts**
 ---
 **POSIX :**